This page last updated Tuesday, 03-Oct-2006 00:39:20 EDT

 Female Actors:Fay Wray, Jean Arthur, Isabel Jewell, Myrna Loy, Gwyneth Paltrow, Anne Heche, Sigourney Weaver, Louise Brooks, Emma Thompson, Barbara Stanwyck, Michelle Trachtenberg, Cate Blanchett, Ann Carter, Hayley Mills, Clea DuVall, Julianne Moore, Chloe Franks, Emma Watson, Bridget Moynahan, Loretta Young, Deborah Kerr, Kathleen Byron, Bette Davis, Carole Lombard.

-Movies:Brighton Rock, Andrei Rublev, Twelve Monkeys, Hamlet, The Thing, Lawrence of Arabia, Stalker, All the President's Men, Magnolia, The Curse of the Cat People, The Mummy, The Day the Earth Caught Fire, Donnie Darko, Black Narcissus, Dancer in the Dark, The Ninth Configuration, The Sixth Sense, Alien3, M, Queen Margot, and on and on...
-See my YMDB list
+Movies:Brighton Rock, Andrei Rublev, Twelve Monkeys, The Thing, Hamlet, Lawrence of Arabia, Stalker, All the President's Men, M, The Ninth Configuration, South Park Bigger Longer & Uncut, Magnolia, The Curse of the Cat People, The Day the Earth Caught Fire, Black Narcissus, The Exorcist III, The Sixth Sense, Invasion of the Body Snatchers, Alien3, Alien, The Seventh Victim, The Mummy, Doctor X, and on and on...

 Directors:Andrei Tarkovsky, David Fincher, Terry Gilliam, Paul Thomas Anderson, Sam Raimi, John Carpenter, James Cameron, John Boulting, Val Guest, Lars von Trier, Kenneth Branagh, Alfred Hitchcock, Robert Wise, Peter Hyams, Fritz Lang, John McTiernan, John Badham, Jacques Tourneur, Peter Weir.